 The <apiPackage> tag is used to declare the package name that the generated Controller classes will use, and <modelPackage> is related to the package that the generated DTO classes will use.

 The <output> tag will be the folder containing the generated files.
-Here I configure this tag with the value “.” to select the current directory.
+Here, I configure this tag with the value “.” to select the current directory.
 You can use the value “.” or ${project.basedir} is fine.

 One point you should note is that when the OpenAPI Generator Maven plugin generates the Spring project for us, it will override the pom.xml file, so please back up the contents of the pom.xml file first.
-I will tell you how to configure the OpenAPI Generator Maven plugin to skip generate and override the pom.xml file later!
+I will tell you how to configure the OpenAPI Generator Maven plugin to skip generating and override the pom.xml file later!

-The package com.huongdanjava.openapispring.web will contain Controller classes corresponding to URL requests, organized according to the Delegate Design Pattern.
+The package com.huongdanjava.openapi.web will contain Controller classes corresponding to URL requests, organized according to the Delegate Design Pattern.
 In addition, you will also see an ApiUtil class that defines the utility methods used in the Controller classes.

-The org.openapitools package defines another Controller, allowing us to get the contents of the src/main/resources/openapi.yaml file generated by the OpenAPI Generator Maven plugin.
-The content of this openapi.yaml file is converted from the content of our YAML file, which in this example is student.yaml.
+A src/main/resources/openapi.yaml file is also generated by the OpenAPI Generator Maven plugin.
+The contents of this openapi.yaml file are converted from the contents of our YAML file!

 You should also add this application.properties file to the .openapi-generator-ignore “src/main/resources/application.properties” file to avoid overriding!